wbamberg/idl-reference/docs/nsIEditor.md

 ### joinNodes(leftNode, rightNode, parent) ###

 joinNodes() takes 2 nodes and merge their content|children.
-@param aLeftNode     The left node.
-It will be deleted.
-@param aRightNode    The right node.
-It will remain after the join.
-@param aParent       The parent of aExistingRightNode

                      There is no requirement that the two nodes be
                      of the same type.
 However, a text node can be